cispa/gdpr-consent/README.md

 | -s  | The Android device serial number  |
 | -f  | The csv file that contains package name and the corresponding path to the apk file.
 For example: each line in this csv file is a `"package_name","file_path"`  |
 | -d  | The directory that contains the output of the network traffic analysis|

+## Detecting Potentially Unique Tracking Identifiers Detector
+To detect potentially unique tracking identifiers, you could use the above scripts and then follow our workflow in the paper.